AdityaKuchhal/Synk-Web-Chat-App/README.md

-# MERN Web Chat Application - Read Me
+# SYNK - A MERN Web Chat Application

-Welcome to the MERN (MongoDB, Express, React, Node.js) based web chat application!
+Welcome to **SYNK** a MERN (MongoDB, Express, React, Node.js) based web chat application!
 This application allows users to communicate through text messages in real-time and provides various features for a seamless chatting experience.
 Below, you will find information on the current features, future plans, and how to set up and use the application.

 ## Table of Contents